 Shipping Workflow Automation

 Use Etsy's shipping labels when possible.
-Buying labels through Etsy automatically marks the order as shipped and uploads tracking.
-It removes the manual step where most people fail the metric — not uploading tracking, not the actual shipping.
+Buying labels through Etsy automatically marks the order as shipped and uploads tracking — removing the manual step where most sellers fail the metric.
+If you use a third-party shipping service, make sure it integrates with Etsy's API so tracking numbers sync automatically.

 Monitoring Your Dashboard